 How does this spring compare to "normal"?

-The map at right shows locations that have reached the requirements for the Spring Leaf Index model (based on NOAA National Centers for Environmental Prediction Real-Time Mesoscale Analysis temperature products).
+The First Leaf Index map at right shows locations that have reached the requirements for the Spring Leaf Index model so far this year.

 Learn more about the Extended Spring Indices and the data products available.

 USA-NPN also produces a suite of Accumulated Growing Degree Day map products.

 What is behind these maps?

 The Extended Spring Indices are mathematical models that predict the "start of spring" (timing of leaf out or bloom for species active in early spring) at a particular location (Schwartz 1997, Schwartz et al. 2006, Schwartz et al. 2013).
 These models were constructed using historical observations of the timing of first leaf and first bloom in a cloned lilac cultivar (S. x chinensis 'Red Rothomagensis') and two cloned honeysuckle cultivars (Lonicera tatarica 'Arnold Red' and L. korolkowii 'Zabelii').

 Primary inputs to the model are temperature and weather events, beginning January 1 of each year (Ault et al. 2015).
 Maps are based on temperature products from NOAA National Centers for Environmental Prediction Real-Time Mesoscale Analysis.

 Re-use of Maps and Data

 Content, maps, and data accessible via usanpn.org are openly and universally available to all users.
 USA-NPN is not responsible for the content or the use of the data.
 Content may be re-used and modified with appropriate attribution (e.g., "source: USA National Phenology Network, www.usanpn.org").
 See our complete Content Policy and Data Use Policy.